-The humble peace lily is one of my favorite plants.
+The humble peace lily is one of my favourite plants.
 It is often overlooked because it can seem a bit common.
 Peace Lilies, aka Spathiphyllum, are actually a very diverse genus that can withstand a lot of difficult conditions.
 They can range in size from just a few centimetres tall up to 2m, and come in a variety of colours!
 Due to this variety, they are a great plant for beginners and advanced plant lovers alike!

 These plants are great air purifiers, and make for great gifts due to their ability to thrive almost anywhere.